 When Leicestershire Cares approached Hinckley & Rugby Building Society to become a member in January 2012 it turned out to be a perfect fit.

 One of the first Cares projects Society staff got involved with was Number Partners.
 Each week volunteers go into a local primary school to play maths-based board games with pupils.
-The children need a little extra support to gain confidence with maths or with participation, or both.
+The children who attend need a little extra support to gain confidence with maths or with participation, or both.

-Dawn Thomas, class teacher at Manorfield Primary School said:
+Oleta Williams, class teacher at Manorfield Primary School said: